-- 3.God was not after physical rest, but soul rest.
-Rest isn't found in religious observation; it is found in relationship with God through Jesus. - 4.
-Jesus said He would give rest to those who were "weary and heavy laden."
-Are you tired of carrying that load ... whatever it might be?
+that load, whatever it might be?
 Are you worn out from trying to live for God-only to fail again and again?
 Good news!
 Jesus said there was rest available for you and me.

 That brings us to our point.
 Everything God did in the Old Testament was a physical picture of New Testament spiritual truth.
 Sabbath was no different.
 He showed us a natural picture to illustrate a spiritual principle.
-Some, by emphasizing the Old Testament type and shadow, have failed to enter into the New Testament reality.
+By emphasizing the Old Testament type and shadow, some have failed to enter into the New Testament reality.